loleg/christbaeume-zuerich/README.md

-Did you know that almost 12 km² (11'915 [Aren](https://en.wikipedia.org/wiki/Hectare#Are)) are dedicated to the growth of Christmas trees in the Canton of Zürich?
-When the City of Zürich posted some data about the issues of clearing away the trees after the holidays that I got thinking about where all this growth happens.
-It's quite phenomenal to imagine the migration of thousands of trees from the countryside and into the city, and to think about some of the sustainability issues involved.
+#### Did you know that almost 12 km² (11'915 [Aren](https://en.wikipedia.org/wiki/Hectare#Are)) are dedicated to the growth of Christmas trees in the Canton of Zürich?

+When the City of Zürich [posted some data](https://reciprocal.opendata.ch/project/45) about the issues of clearing away the trees after the holidays, I got thinking about where all this growth happens.
+It is quite phenomenal to imagine the migration of thousands of trees from the countryside and into the city, and to think about some of the sustainability issues involved.
+But I could not easily find a map online on this topic.

 This repository is here to spark a conversation.
 It is a [Data Package](https://frictionlessdata.io/data-packages/) that you can load into open source software for analysis.
+See also [schoolofdata-ch/baumkataster-data](https://github.com/schoolofdata-ch/baumkataster-data)

+Happy holidays from the Swiss open data community!

+🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄

 # Preview